What is Uniform Civil Code?

 Now it is necessary to understand about Article 25 with that of UCC

-Article 25 states Freedom of conscience and free profession, practice and propagation of religion.
-So, the UCC cannot be forcefully imposed on the people as then it will be clearly violation of Article 25 if the Indian Constitution.
+Article 25 states Freedom of conscience and free profession, practice, and propagation of religion.
+So, the UCC cannot be forcefully imposed on the people as then it will be clearly a violation of Article 25 of the Indian Constitution.
 Therefore, UCC and Personal laws should be co-existed.
-As, UCC is nothing but the incorporation of modern and progressive aspects for all existing personal laws which can’t be ignored.
+UCC is nothing but the incorporation of modern and progressive aspects for all existing personal laws which can’t be ignored.

 Do you know about Uniform Civil Code in Goa